 - Beliefs that aren’t acted on are words.

 - I believe in a creation-based theory of the universe, focused entirely on the Christ figure.
-I identify myself as a Christian, but am equally reticent to align with much of the modern Christian faith.
+I identify myself as a Christian, but am equally reticent to align with much of the modern Christian movement.
+(Reasons are better discussed in person.)

 - I believe in treating people as well as I would treat myself.